“Why don’t my sunset photos look like what I saw that day?”

 Using Flash and Reflectors

-A very effective way to change the dynamic range of a scene is by using fill flash or reflectors to lighten up the foreground subject.
+A very effective way to change the range of a scene is by using fill flash or reflectors to lighten up the foreground subject.
 The quick and easy route is to set up the flash and camera in auto and see what happens.
 With some cameras, this will work fine, for others, it’s going to be the luck of the draw.
 Two better options are available.

 Daylight fill flash is a tried and true method that lets the photographer balance the flash exposure for the foreground subject with the exposure needed for the rest of the scene.
 This method is often used by wedding and portrait photographers with outdoor portraits.
 Many flash units are capable of being manually set to incremental power.
 With the camera set to an appropriate flash-synch shutter speed, balance out the flash power setting with the f-stop that gives a good background exposure.
-This is easier and quicker to actually do than it is to describe, so play around until you find what works best.
+This is easier and quicker to actually do than it is to describe, so play around with your shutter speed and settings until you find what works best.

 A portable reflector can be used to direct light back onto the subject.
 The color of the reflector and the color of the light being reflected will determine the color of the reflected light, so you will need to keep that in mind.
 It may also be a good idea to have someone assist you with the reflector.
 If the foreground subject is a portrait, the subject themselves may be able to hold it in position.